House of Commons of Canada: Composition

-As a result of these clauses, smaller provinces that have experienced a relative decline in population have become over-represented in the House.
+As a result of these clauses, the six smallest provinces are over-represented in the House.
 Ontario, British Columbia, and Alberta are under-represented in proportion to their populations, while Quebec's representation is close to the national average (107,848 as at the 2025 election, based on the 2021 census).
-The other six provinces are over-represented.
-The "representation rule" was added in 2011 with the intent of adding a de facto backstop to ensure that the disproportionate representation afforded those six provinces, which are all majority English-speaking, did not result in an overall linguistic bias in the composition of the House of Commons by ensuring French-speaking Quebec obtained sufficient additional MPs of its own to always remain just under the national average.
+The "representation rule" was added in 2011 with the intent of adding a de facto backstop to ensure that the disproportionate representation afforded the six smallest provinces, which are all majority English-speaking, did not result in an overall linguistic bias in the composition of the House of Commons by ensuring French-speaking Quebec obtained sufficient additional MPs of its own to always remain just under the national average.

 In Canada, the calculation of provincial representation considers the entire permanent population rather than citizens or eligible electors, in effect giving children and adults who do not qualify to vote equal weight to registrable persons.
-The electoral quotient had been 111,166 for the redistribution of seats after the 2011 census and is adjusted following each decennial census pro rata, by population change, since the previous decennial census.
-The population of the province is then divided by the electoral quotient giving the base provincial-seat allocation.
-The "special clauses" are then applied to increase the number of seats for certain provinces, bringing the total number of seats (with the three seats for the territories), now, to 343.
+The electoral quotient had been 111,166 for the redistribution of seats after the 2011 census and is adjusted following each decennial census pro rata, taking into consideration population change, since the previous decennial census.
+The population of the province is then divided by the electoral quotient and rounded upwards to the next whole number, giving the base provincial-seat allocation.
+The "special clauses" are then applied to increase the number of seats for certain provinces.
+The most recent reapportionment in seats resulted in 318 seats (inclusive of upwards rounding) being assigned to provinces based on population, 22 more assigned to provinces via special clauses, and 3 seats assigned to the territories for a total of 343.

+The application of the above-noted constitutional provisions has meant every Census since 1941 has triggered an increase in the size of the House of Commons.
+However, the House has grown in size considerably more slowly than the Canadian population and the ratio of residents to MPs has widened steadily.

 Following the apportionment of seats between the provinces, boundary commissions, appointed by the federal government for each province, have the task of drawing the boundaries of the electoral districts in each province.